‘Whatever it took to feel normal’ - Amherst News Times

 “It feels good to carry on his torch,” he said.
 “He had so many skills and I want to live up to them.
 You have to always try and look at what’s good in life, look forward to something.
 You can get help if something gets to that point.
 People care.
 I don’t think anyone should put themselves through more pain when they’re already in pain.
 Your family wants you to keep going.”

 “Clifford had goals, big goals,” said Hrehocik.
 “He would’ve achieved those goals if all of this hadn’t gotten in his way.
 As an addict, you have no control over it.
 You know what you’re doing is wrong.
 You know you’re tearing your family apart.
-Then you do the drugs anyway.”
+Then the drugs still take you in that direction.”

 Jonathan Delozier can be reached at 440-775-1611 or @DelozierNews on Twitter.